AI Search Builder

 Filters of the past

 Crunchbase contains a vast amount of useful data on companies, investors, and funding rounds, but users are required to sift through hundreds of filters to search for the data they need.
-When users find what they're looking for, it is incredibly valuable – Crunchbase users that create a search with 3 or more filters and then save or export those search results are more likely to retain.

 However, we were seeing slipping retention.
 For years, users told us about the difficulties they faced with Search: identifying which filters they would need, finding those filters, and updating them once applied.
 The entire experience was clunky and in desperate need of a refresh.